cweinberger/recipe-finder-vapor/README.md

 Usage:  `elastic:importRecipes {fileName}`
 Example:  `elastic:importRecipes recipes.json`

+## Trying out request

+All requests can be tested using `cURL`, or alternatively using the Paw Mac app using the .paw collection uploaded to this repository: `vapor-elasticsearch.paw`

 ## Todos

-- [ ] Wrap ElasticsearchClient into a Vapor Service
+- [ ] Wrap `ElasticsearchClient` into a Vapor `Service`
 - [ ] Add bigger set of recipes for the initial import
 - [ ] Decide if we want to use bulk import for the intial import or leave this for another tutorial